 Nezulcitinib at the studied doses did not have a clinically relevant effect on heart rate.
-Profiles of $\Delta QTcF$ from the safety ECGs and nezulcitinib plasma concentration across dose groups and postdosing time points are shown in Figure 10.
-In general, the smallest mean $\triangle QTcF$ was seen in the highest dose group (10 mg) and there is no indication of a dose-dependent effect.
+Profiles of Δ QTcF from the safety ECGs and nezulcitinib plasma concentration across dose groups and postdosing time points are shown in Figure 10, Panel A and B. In general, the smallest mean Δ QTcF was seen in the highest dose group (10 mg) and there is no indication of a dose-dependent effect.
 Nezulcitinib accumulation in the plasma was minimal (accumulation ratio of 1.1 for AUC and 1.0 for C{max}) following QD dosing for 7 days.
-The pattern of mean $\Delta QTcF$ across active dose groups and placebo suggests that nezulcitinib does not exert a meaningful effect on the QTc interval.
-Although the safety ECG data utilized in this analysis was not collected at the time of expected C{max} (1 hour postdose), the studied concentration range (up to 42.2 ng/mL) exceeded the mean C{max_ss} (17.6 ng/mL) for a clinical dose of 3 mg OD.
+The pattern of mean Δ QTcF across active dose groups and placebo suggests that nezulcitinib does not exert a meaningful effect on the QTc interval.
+Although the safety ECG data utilized in this analysis was not collected at the time of expected C{max} (1 hour postdose), the studied concentration range (up to 42.2 ng/mL) exceeded mean C{max_ss} (17.6 ng/mL) for a clinical dose of 3 mg QD.

-Nezulcitinib plasma concentrations were pooled from the SAD and MAD portions of the study based on the limited accumulation with repeated dosing, plotted against $\Delta QTcF$, and fitted using linear and local regression in Figure 11(A).
-There was little divergence between a simple linear regression and the LOESS, which indicated that a linear C-QTc model may be appropriate.
+Nezulcitinib plasma concentrations were pooled from the SAD and MAD portion of the study based on the limited accumulation with repeated dosing, plotted against Δ QTcF and fitted using linear and local regression in Figure 11, Panel A. There was little divergence between a simple linear regression and the LOESS, which indicated that a linear C-QTc model may be appropriate.

-A linear mixed-effects model with a treatment-specific intercept provided an acceptable fit to the observed QTcF data and was used to establish the relationship between plasma concentrations of nezulcitinib and $\Delta QTcF$ (Figure 11B).
-No relationship was observed in the C-QTc relationship, with a slope of -0.0425 msec per ng/mL (90%CI -0.427 to 0.345 msec per ng/mL) and a small nonsignificant treatment-specific intercept of -0.21 msec.
-Based on limited data from the safety ECGs, an effect on $\Delta \Delta OTcF$ exceeding 10 msec can be excluded within the full range of observed nezulcitinib plasma concentrations, up to approximately 30 ng/mL, which exceeded the observed mean Cmax ss at the clinical dose of 3 mg (17.6 ng/mL in the MAD study).
-A definitive analysis using 12-lead ECGs extracted from the collected and stored continuous (Holter) recordings paired with data from the full PK profile is expected to confirm the effect under the high clinical exposure scenario once the efficacy of nezulcitinib has been demonstrated in phase 2 clinical trials.
+A linear mixed-effects model with a treatment specific intercept provided an acceptable fit to the observed QTcF data and was used to establish the relationship between plasma concentrations of nezulcitinib and Δ QTcF (Figure 11, Panel B).
+No relationship was observed in the C-QTc relationship with a slope of -0.0425 msec per ng/mL (90% CI: -0.427 to 0.345) and a small, non-significant treatment specific intercept of -0.21 msec.
+Based on limited data from the safety ECGs, an effect on $\Delta\Delta$ QTcF exceeding 10 msec can be excluded within the full range of observed nezulcitinib plasma concentrations up to ~30 ng/mL, which exceeded the observed mean C{max_ss} at the clinical dose of 3 mg (17.6 ng/mL in the MAD study).
+A definitive analysis using 12-lead ECGs extracted from the collected and stored continuous (Holter) recordings paired with data from the full PK profile is expected to confirm the effect at the 'High Clinical Exposure scenario' once the efficacy of nezulcitinib has been demonstrated in Phase 2 clinical trials.